awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalogappregistry-resourceassociation.md

 ### Ref<a name="aws-resource-servicecatalogappregistry-resourceassociation-return-values-ref"></a>

+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the id\.

+For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-servicecatalogappregistry-resourceassociation-return-values-fn--getatt"></a>

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-servicecatalogappregistry-resourceassociation-return-values-fn--getatt-fn--getatt"></a>

 `ApplicationArn`  <a name="ApplicationArn-fn::getatt"></a>
-Property description not available\.
+ The Amazon resource name \(ARN\) that specifies the application\.

 `Id`  <a name="Id-fn::getatt"></a>
  The Id of the Association\.
-For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 `ResourceArn`  <a name="ResourceArn-fn::getatt"></a>
-Property description not available\.
+ The Amazon resource name \(ARN\) that specifies the resource\.